-We suspect that 0x46fb…b522 could be some flash exchange.
+We suspect that 0x46fb…b522 could be some anonymous exchange.
 That’s because we can see many incoming/outgoing txs of this node, some of which are from CEX exchanges.

-If this address 0x46fb…b522 is the flash exchange, then the gas fee to 0xc40a…be11 is from a flash exchange to hide its real identity.
+If this address 0x46fb…b522 is the anonymous exchange, then the gas fee to 0xc40a…be11 is from a anonymous exchange to hide its real identity.
 We can add a custom label for this address.

 Question 2: Whether 0xcc20…9ebe is the address controlled by the attacker?

 We found that the attacker 0xc753…524b transfers most of the profits into 0xcc20…9ebe.
 Note that, in the map, we merge all the same token transfers of the same direction into one edge.
 And the date shown on edge is the first token transfer date.
 We can click on the edge to show detailed transaction information between 0xc753…524b and 0xcc20…9ebe.

 The latest transaction was on Jan 12, 2023, with 13,000 USDT.

 We also found that the 0xcc20…9ebe has 83 interacted addresses, most of which are CEX addresses.
 We highly suspect 0xcc20…9ebe is a anonymous exchange address, not the attacker-controlled one.